-Here are some tips to consider when choosing a whistleblower lawyer, whether it’s for a qui tam case or a whistleblower submission with the US Securities and Exchange Commission, the Commodity Futures Trading Commission or the IRS.
+Here are some factors to consider when choosing a whistleblower lawyer, whether it’s for a qui tam case or a whistleblower submission with the US Securities and Exchange Commission, the Commodity Futures Trading Commission or the IRS.

 Make sure the lawyer has had experience and success with the kind of whistleblower case you have (such as success with “qui tam” whistleblower cases or SEC whistleblower submissions).
 Some law firms’ websites claim that the firms have won large cases but fail to mention that the cases were not actually whistleblower cases.
 Ask for specific examples of the firm’s success.

-The lawyer’s area of expertise
+2. The lawyer’s area of expertise

 Are the whistleblower cases listed on a law firm’s website ones that the law firm itself actually filed and litigated?
 Some firms list sample whistleblower cases as if they were their own, when in reality they are not.